raisinghanijayant2611/Text-Analytics/Social Media Analytics 1/README.md

-# Product recommendation using Social Media Analytics
+# Product recommendation through Social Media Analytics

 **Problem Statement:** Providing advice for customers buying “high involvement” goods using social media analytics “High Involvement” goods are purchases which exists when a customer has to buy a product or service that is expensive (either financially or due to emotional consequences).
 We use Cars as an example of these goods.
 Following are the details of the task: